Von Bock House: History

 The building was commissioned following the Great Fire of Tartu (then called Dorpat) which consumed the wooden buildings of the city in 1775.
-The builder's German born architect was Johann Heinrich Bartholomäus Walter who also worked on Tartu Town Hall which was nearby.
+The builder's German born architect was Johann Heinrich Bartholomäus Walther who also worked on Tartu Town Hall which was nearby.
 The house was built for Christina Wilcke and was nominally complete by 1780.

 The building is named for Colonel Magnus Johann von Bock who owned the building.
-The Bock family had their main manor in Saare County.
+The Saare Manor of the Bock family was situated in Jõgeva County.
 The building was described as being 147 by 45 (Rhein) feet in area.
 It started with a vaulted basement and a ground floor that was dedicated to service and which was also partially vaulted.
 The first floor had a large room with an extravagant plastered ceiling designed for entertaining.
 However the Bock family had agreed for the building to be used by Tartu University.
 New building work was approved and it was agreed to construct a library, lecture rooms and a place for public debate.
 The building was adapted in 1783 to 1786.

 The new project commissioned artists and decorators who covered the staircase and surrounding areas in a bold black and white check pattern that was said to match the arabesque stucco of the upper floor ceiling.
 One room was wallpapered with a floral design that also included three large landscape murals.
 The hall had a white fancy ceiling whilst the walls were covered in another arabesque design around the five large windows with two white tiled stoves to provide heating.
 The new German speaking University was re-launched and had its new charter was confirmed by Alexander I of Russia in 1802.

 M.J. von Bock died in 1807 and the converted building was bought by the University of Tartu in 1839.
 The house has had a series of different roles since then including the University's medical facility, a veterinary school, and the library of the Estonian Learned Society.
 The learned society had been founded in 1839 with the aim of investigating and improving culture in Estonia.
 The society's first activity was to create education for the local population.